Sole Trader vs Limited Company Tax Calculator

 - Also, it must have at least one director.
 But, there is no longer a requirement for private companies to have a company secretary.

-- The shareholders do not have to be directors, but often are in small companies.
-A company must treat directors as employees of the company, but they do not have to draw a salary form the company.
+- The shareholders do not have to be directors, but they usually are also directors in small companies.
+A company must treat directors as employees of the company.
+But they do not have to draw a salary from the company.
+Instead they could take a dividend as a shareholder.

 - If you are the only shareholder, you will have sole ownership of the company.

-- The company pays corporation tax on its profits after salaries but before dividends.
+- The company pays corporation tax on its net profit after salaries but before dividends.

 - Company Law governs a company.